Kong/docs.konghq.com/app/deck/file/combining/render.md

 deck file render kong1.yml kong2.yml
 ```

-The `deck file render` validates the configuration against a schema, and warns if any duplicate entities are detected.
+The `deck file render` command validates the configuration against a schema, and warns if any duplicate entities are detected.